PencilTester-01/VulnHubBoxes/JISCTF/ReadMe.md

 Resource to code snippet `https://www.w3resource.com/php-exercises/php-basic-exercise-17.php`

 1. First, save the code to a php file in my case **sat.php**
-2. Then, Upload Load the file like before thru the file upload page
+2. Then, Upload Load the file, like before thru the file upload page
-3. Last, Navigate to IPofVM/uploaded_files/sat.php
+3. Last, Navigate to IPofVM/uploaded_files/nameofyourphpfile.php

 **Success!!!**

 ![Optional Text](/JISCTF/_resources/813c0e3cf9864a7a8476a171355cc79c.png)

-Now I want to upload a Reverse Shell!
+Now I want a Reverse Shell!

 ### Reverse Shell

 To save time I will use the good old "**Pentest Monkey Reverse Shell**".
-I tested several others that worked, but was not unable to get a python shell.
+I tested several others that worked, but was unable to get a python shell.

-***Rember to change the IP and port to your machine and whatever port you are listening on.***
+***Remember to change the IP and port to your machine and whatever port you are listening on.***

 ```
 <?php